MRN-Code/coins-jquery-ui-utilities/README.md

 All dialog functions accept the options hash, and most provide some helpful defaults.
 Apply any dialog options usually fed the jQuery dialog API to the options hash.
 Additional actions supported are:

 #### base
 All dialog constructors below utilize `base`.
 Can be used directly with above configurations as needed.
+Close buttons in the button pane destroy the dialog by default.

 #### fail
 Generates a dialog with a default title of `"Operation Failed"`, a friendly error message, and a red close button.